dimagi/commcare-hq/corehq/apps/README.rst

    Functionality to share certain configuration data between domains: apps, lookup tables, report definitions, etc.
    Work is done in a primary "upstream" domain, and then that domain's data models are copied to one or more "downstream" domains.
-This is most often used to set up a development => production workflow, where changes are made in the development domain and then pushed to the production domain, where is where real project data is entered.
+This is most often used to set up a development => production workflow, where changes are made in the development domain and then pushed to the production domain, where real project data is entered.
    Linked domains are also used by certain enterprise-type projects that manage one program across multiple regions and use a separate downstream domain for each region. registration